 How To Donate to The Sam Robb Fund

-Click here to donate online and chose “Sam Robb Fund” in the Program section.
+Click here to donate online and choose “Sam Robb Fund” in the Designation section.
 Your gift will be directed accordingly.

 Checks can be made out to CURE Childhood Cancer, with “Sam Robb Fund” written on the notes line.
 Mail checks to: CURE Childhood Cancer, 1117 Perimeter Center West, Suite N-402, Atlanta, GA 30338